-- · We have incurred significant losses since our inception, had an accumulated deficit of \$140.4 million as of March 29, 2008 and expect to incur losses for the foreseeable future. - · If our products fail to achieve and sustain market acceptance, our revenue will be adversely affected. - Our sales cycle for the BioMark and Topaz systems is lengthy and unpredictable, which makes it difficult for us to forecast revenue and could cause significant quarterly fluctuations in revenue and other operating results. - We receive a substantial portion of our revenues from a limited number of customers and other entities, and the loss of, or a significant reduction in, orders or grants from one or more of our major customers or grantors would adversely affect our operations and financial condition. - · The life science industry is highly competitive and subject to rapid technological change, and we may not be able to successfully compete. - We have limited experience in producing our products, and we may experience development or manufacturing problems or delays that could limit the growth of our revenue or increase our losses. - · We are dependent on single source suppliers for some of the components and materials used in our systems, and the loss of any of these suppliers could harm our business. - Our ability to protect our intellectual property and proprietary technology through patents and other means is uncertain, and we are dependent on certain licensed-in technology.
-In addition, future third-party claims of intellectual property infringement could adversely affect our operations and financial condition.
+- We have incurred significant losses since our inception, had an accumulated deficit of \$149.1 million as of June 28, 2008 and expect to incur losses for the foreseeable future. - · If our products fail to achieve and sustain market acceptance, our revenue will be adversely affected. - Our sales cycle for the BioMark and Topaz systems is lengthy and unpredictable, which makes it difficult for us to forecast revenue and could cause significant quarterly fluctuations in revenue and other operating results. - We receive a substantial portion of our revenues from a limited number of customers and other entities, and the loss of, or a significant reduction in, orders or grants from one or more of our major customers or grantors would adversely affect our operations and financial condition. - · The life science industry is highly competitive and subject to rapid technological change, and we may not be able to successfully compete. - We have limited experience in producing our products, and we may experience development or manufacturing problems or delays that could limit the growth of our revenue or increase our losses. - · We are dependent on single source suppliers for some of the components and materials used in our systems, and the loss of any of these suppliers could harm our business. - Our ability to protect our intellectual property and proprietary technology through patents and other means is uncertain, and we are dependent on certain licensed-in technology.
+In addition, our suit seeking declaratory judgments of non-infringement and invalidity against Applied BioSystems, Inc. and Applera Corporation, as well as future third-party claims of intellectual property infringement could adversely affect our operations and financial condition.

-Corporate History and Information

-We were incorporated in California in May 1999 as Mycometrix Corporation, changed our name to Fluidigm Corporation in April 2001 and reincorporated in Delaware in July 2007.
+Corporate History and Information We were incorporated in California in May 1999 as Mycometrix Corporation, changed our name to Fluidigm Corporation in April 2001 and reincorporated in Delaware in July 2007.
 Our principal executive offices are located at 7000 Shoreline Court, Suite 100, South San Francisco, California 94080.
 Our telephone number is (650) 266-6000.
 Our website address is www.fluidigm.com.
 Information contained on our website is not incorporated by reference into this prospectus, and should not be considered to be part of this prospectus.
 "Fluidigm," the Fluidigm logo, "Topaz," "BioMark," "AutoInspeX," "MSL" and "NanoFlex" are trademarks or registered trademarks of Fluidigm.
 Other service marks, trademarks and trade names referred to in this prospectus are the property of their respective owners.